 Postdoctoral Research Assistant in Biophotonics

-I am a biomedical engineer interested in the development and application of novel intravital optical technologies.
+I am an engineer interested in the development and application of novel intravital optical technologies.

 Following an undergraduate degree in performance studies at the Conservatoire de Musique de Québec, I obtained a BEng in Engineering Physics and MSc in Biophotonics from Université Laval (2011).
 My master’s thesis focused on the use of polarimetric nonlinear microscopy to identify early biomarkers of altered myelin health, a hallmark of multiple sclerosis, and also yielded a patent for passive adaptive correction of system-induced polarisation aberrations.